OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 _For the phone UI_: the phone is connected to the RPi's network, URL in the browser is <http://192.168.50.10:9999/zip/index.html>
 _Note_: The phone does _**not**_ need to have a SIM card.

-Connected from OpenCPN through TCP, from a laptop:
+Connected from [OpenCPN](https://opencpn.org/) through TCP, from a laptop:
 ![Seven](./doc_resources/OpenCPN.png)

-From a laptop, tablet, or cell-phone, Web UI:
+From a laptop, tablet, or cell-phone, Web UI (100% hosted on the Raspberry Pi):
 ![Eight](./doc_resources/chartless.track.png)

 The web UI is customizable at will.
 Above is _an example_ of the ChartlessMap WebComponent.